 Reserves serve a number of purposes, including to set aside funds for future, planned capital expenditures and limit the impact on taxes in any given year.
-As noted in the 2020 Budget, all reserves, apart from the Land Development Reserve (LDR), Planning and Sustainability Reserve (P&SR) and Regina Revitalization Initiative (RRI) Stadium Reserve are expected to remain in a positive balance in 2020.
-The LDR is projected to be in a negative balance at the end of 2019 and remain negative over the five-year projection due to the up-front cost requirements associated with land development.
-The Planning and Sustainability and RRI Stadium reserve are each projected to move into a negative balance in 2019 due to planned activities in the year.
-While the RRI Stadium Reserve moves to a negative balance in 2019, this was anticipated and over the term of the 30-year funding model is projected to be in a positive balance.
-The LDR and P&SR will continue to be managed in 2020 with a goal of moving them to a positive balance in the future.
+As noted in the 2021 Budget, all reserves, apart from the Cemetery Reserve, Land Development Reserve (LDR), Planning and Sustainability Reserve (P&SR) and Regina Revitalization Initiative (RRI) Stadium Reserve are expected to remain in a positive balance in 2021.
+The LDR is projected to be in a negative balance at the end of 2021 and remain negative over the five-year projection due to the up-front cost requirements associated with land development.
+The Cemetery Reserve, Planning and Sustainability and RRI Stadium reserve are each projected to be in a negative balance in 2020 due to planned activities in the year.
+While the RRI Stadium Reserve moves to a negative balance in 2020, this was anticipated and over the term of the 30-year funding model was projected to be in a positive balance.
+Administration continues to analyze and monitor the impact of COVID-19 on the Stadium operations and the reserve.
+COVID-19 has had significant negative impact on Stadium operations.
+The Cemetery Reserve, LDR and P&SR will continue to be managed in 2021 with a goal of moving them to a positive balance in the future.

 Reserves provide financial sustainability and flexibility to address emerging issues, alleviate the effect of spending decisions on property taxations, and minimize the use of debt to finance capital projects.
 Determining the sufficiency and appropriateness of reserve levels is a matter of judgement.
 The amount of funding currently held in reserves is relatively low in comparison to the values of city-owned assets.
-Overall reserve balances that serve the General Fund are projected to increase over the five-year plan from \$67.6 million in 2020 to \$100.7 million by 2024.
+Overall reserve balances that serve the General Fund are projected to increase over the five-year plan from \$85 million in 2021 to \$94 million by 2025.